duneroadrunner/SaferCPlusPlus/README.md

 - Drop-in [replacements](#primitives) for int, size_t and bool that ensure against the use of uninitialized values and address the "signed-unsigned mismatch" issues.

-- Data types for safe, simple [sharing](#asynchronously-shared-objects) of objects among asynchronous threads.
+- Data types for safe [sharing](#asynchronously-shared-objects) of objects among asynchronous threads.

 - Replacements for native pointers/references with various compatibilty and performance trade-offs.